 These days it matters more than ever to keep your finger on the pulse of the real estate market.
 The NYC market is currently experiencing a shift towards a buyers market that is putting a lot of pressure on sellers.
 Similarly, landlords are also experiencing problems due to the recent rent reforms and the glut of luxury rental properties.
 So, what’s a seller to do?
 Continue trying to sell or put their apartment on the rental market?
 The answer depends on what type of asset you have.
 Despite the current oversupply problems with the ultra-luxury market, the more affordable submarkets like studios and one-bedroom apartments are far steadier in both prices and sales.
-This puts holders of these types of assets in a much stronger position to sell.
+Puts holders of these types of assets in a much stronger position to sell.

 However, the same reasons also put you in a strong position to rent out your apartment.
 If you’re not currently in need of a large payout, the present market suggests that renting is the better alternative.
 But only if you have the flexibility to survive the rental market.
 Ask yourself these questions before deciding to rent or sell.